atlarredondo/SelfDrivingCarND-Behavior-Clonning/writeup.md

 I also drove the car backwards to add more training data.

 Here is an example of a sharp turn image:

 ![alt text][image1]

 The validation loss was not decreasing at the rates that I expected to I enhanced the dataset by adding flipping the images in the whole dataset.
-Here is an example of a flipped image.
+Here is an example of a flipped image:

 ![alt text][image2]

 When I realized that data quality is important for the testing performance, I decided to re record the other lap but this time driving slow in order to keep the car in the center as much as possible.
 Also, I took advantage of the left and right images.

-Here are some examples of the center, left and right images
+Here are some examples of the center, left and right images:

 ![alt text][image4]
 ![alt text][image5]
 ![alt text][image6]

-Also, for the backwards run lap.
+Also, for the backwards run lap:

 ![alt text][image3]